The End of An Era

 A walking tour of Yandabo this morning.
 Famous for the place where some treaty was signed between Burmese & Brits.
 Needless to say it didn’t last !!

 Now Yandabo is famous for making terracotta pots.
 Lots of mind numbing discussion about why they don’t make them with flat bottoms !!
 Had to walk away !!

 Lots of friendly smiling faces including the 92 year old cheroot smoking Matriarch who stole the show !

 The Kids Are Alright !!

 Latest Selection from The Gang at Posh Pets.
 I clearly don’t have to worry about them then !!

 Bagan is one of many of the ancient capitals of Burma.
 Boasting literally 1000s of temples and pagodas spread over a vast area on both sides of the Irrawaddy.
 Denied World Heritage Status until July 2019 due to some of the restoration techniques used, and the fact that “The Generals” keep building bigger and better monuments to ensnare preferential treatment, for them selves, in the next life.
 Both are strict no-nos in the bureaucratic world of UNESCO !!

 Two days here.
 The first was largely wasted due a tip to visit a lacquer factory and attempts to be coerced into buying very expensive (beautiful – agreed) lacquer-ware.
 I resisted as am still trying to work out where to put the lacquer-ware that I bought back from Cambodia.
 De-cluttering and all that !!

-combine photos from both days so excuse the odd sunset that may appear in the
+I will combine photos from both days so excuse the odd sunset that may appear in the middle !

 Back to the boat for lunch and a very entertaining Elephant dance (No elephant but 2 strapping kids pretending to be one!)